testdrive-profiling-master/profiles/Common/doc/docgen/src/Introduction.md

 %%% en
 # Introduction

-If you want to skip the introduction process and use it right away, please be sure to refer to '@<bookmark:@선행 과정>'.
+If you want to skip the introduction process and use it right away, please be sure to refer to '@<bookmark:@Prerequisites>'.
 If you need new features or find improvements or bugs, please make suggestions to Hyunng-Ki Jeong(@<link:mailto:clonextop@gmail.com;clonextop@gmail.com>).
 Please note that this document was also written and created with docgen.
 %%%